mitsuhiko/lucumr/2024/10/14/mixing-oss-and-money.rst

 Rails pushed through this barrier.
 I never did with any of my projects and I'm at peace with that.
-I got to learn a lot through my Open Source work, I achieved a certain level of nobility that I benefit from.
+I got to learn a lot through my Open Source work, I achieved a certain level of notoriety that I benefit from.
 I built a meaningful career by leveraging my work and I even met my wonderful wife that way.
 All are consequences of my Open Source contributions.
 There were clear and indisputable benefits to it and by all accounts I'm a happy